patternfly/patternfly-elements/elements/pf-select/docs/pf-select.md

 #### Single

 <p>
-  Any arrow keys work.
-  Only one option can be selected.
-  Filter by typing any letter.
-Type <code>*</code>
-  to remove filtering altogether.
+  Focus on options using arrow keys or by typing the first character of an option.
 </p>

 {% htmlexample %}